 5. Myofascial Pain

 The fascia is the sheath-like material that surrounds your muscles.
 Adhesions can occur in the fascia due to overuse or injury.
-Sometimes the painful points can feel like hard knots under the skin.
+Sometimes the painful points can feel like hard knots under the skin, and can emaciate the skin, giving it a dull glow, which should be the least of the problems, because that can be rectified with products from AcneFoundation.org.
 Myofascial pain often causes discomfort in other areas of the body that you would not assume are related to the problem area.

 6. Back Sprains and Strains